josefranciscomunozespinosa/rest-ejercicios/spring-boot-rest-service-with-hateoas/README.md

 - pom.xml - Contains all the dependencies needed to build this project.
 We will use Spring Boot Starter AOP.
 - Student.java - Student JPA Entity
 - StudentRepository.java - Student JPA Repository.
 This is created using Spring Data JpaRepository.
-- StudentResource.java - Spring Rest Controller exposing all services on the student resource.
+- StudentController.java - Spring Rest Controller exposing all services on the student resource.
 - data.sql - Initial data for the student table.
 Spring Boot would execute this script after the tables are created from the entities.